isomerpages/sndgo-corp/index.md

       url: /about-smart-nation/digital-government#the-progress-so-far
       image: /images/initiatives/singpass-05.jpeg
       alt: Singpass
   - infopic:
+      title: We're the smartest city in Asia!
+      description: Take a closer look at our noteworthy accomplishments and milestones
+      button: Learn more about it here
+      url: /about-smart-nation/our-journey/achievements
+      alt: IMD-SUTD Smart City Index 2021
+      image: /images/abt-smart-nation/imd2023_homepagebanner.jpg
+  - infopic:
       title: Want to learn more?
 Check out our Smart Nation showcases!
       description: Discover the benefits of digital technology